kunfoo/kunfoo.org/content/pages/kultur/zitate.md

 _I would rather have questions that can’t be answered than answers that can’t be questioned._
 Richard Feynman

+_Life is what happens to you while you're busy making other plans_
+John Lennon

 ---

 _Meine Definition von Glück?
 Keine Termine und leicht einen sitzen._